Asian shares mostly higher as inflation worries dog Wall St

 The fear is that if inflation proves stickier than expected, it could push the Fed to get even more aggressive than it’s prepared the market for.
 Such movements have been most clear in the bond market, where yields have soared this month on expectations for a firmer Fed.

-This week, an update Thursday on U.S. economic growth in October-December will provide more insight into how businesses and consumers are faring.
+This week, an updated estimate Thursday of U.S. economic growth in October-December will provide more insight into how businesses and consumers are faring.
 The forecasts are that growth will have slowed to 2.8% or 2.9% from the previous quarter, down from 3.2%.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.